PickleOnAString/SlmeModder2/README.md

 # SlmeModder2
-A modding API for SlimeRancher2
+A modding API for SlimeRancher2 Using Bepinex